William Woods University

 The Center for Equine Medicine

-Our large, modern equestrian complex that will provide you with an excellent educational experience in both classroom and the field.
+Our large, modern equestrian complex will provide you with an excellent educational experience in both the classroom and the field.

 The center includes: